sebastianbergmann/money/README.md

 // Access the Money object's monetary value print $m->getAmount();

+// Access the Money object's monetary value converted to its base units print $m->getConvertedAmount();
 ```

 The code above produces the output shown below:

     100

+    1.00

 #### Creating a Money object from a string value